What shareholders can do to beat the market with Umpqua Holdings Corporation (UMPQ) stock - The Dwinnex

-In the latest session, Umpqua Holdings Corporation (NASDAQ: UMPQ) closed at 18.12 up 0.28% from its previous closing price of $18.07.
-In other words, the price has increased by $+0.05 from its previous closing price.
-On the day, 1238118 shares were traded.
-UMPQ reached its highest trading level at $18.18 during the session, while it also had its lowest trading level at $17.88.
+As of close of business last night, Umpqua Holdings Corporation’s stock clocked out at 17.49, down -0.40% from its previous closing price of $17.56.
+In other words, the price has decreased by $-0.07 from its previous closing price.
+On the day, 1812328 shares were traded.
+UMPQ reached its highest trading level at $17.91 during the session, while it also had its lowest trading level at $17.38.

 Top 5 Cheap Stocks to Own Right Now